Rematches highlight 2nd round of playoffs - The Tribune

 Coal Grove (4-2) does most of its damage via the running game.

-Fullback Austin Stapleton had 700 yards on 111 carries with 12 touchdowns.
+Fullback Austin Stapleton has 700 yards on 111 carries with 12 touchdowns.
 He is the program’s all-time leader in touchdown scored.

 Running back Malachia Wheeler has carried 85 times for 607 yards and six TDs despite missing the Portsmouth game due to COVID restrictions.